β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 1. Navigate to Custom Metadata Types

-- Setup β Custom Metadata Types β Contact Matching Method
+- Go to:- Setup β Custom Metadata Types β Contact Matching Method

 - Click Manage Records